HorizenOfficial/evm-documentation/docs/horizen_eon/07-tutorials/01-forger_node_setup_guide.md

 git clone https://github.com/HorizenOfficial/eon-smart-contract-tools
 ```

-Using these tools will enable you to stake and unstake your Zen to an EON forger node.
+Using these tools will enable you to stake and unstake your $ZEN to an EON forger node.
 1. First, open [Web Remix IDE](https://remix.ethereum.org/)
 2. Next, click on the 3 horizontal lines to the left of Workspaces and select Create.
 This will prompt you to create a new workspace.
 Name the workspace “Forger Node,” as shown below, and click OK.
 <p>